 - Activities done for able-bodied neighbors such as moving, painting, and lawn care

-- Managing or being on an athletic team, being an announcer (for sports teams or the school’s morning announcements) or stage crew are considered extra-curricular activities and do not meet the definition of service to the community*
+- Managing or being on an athletic team, being an announcer (for sports teams or the school’s morning announcements) or stage crew are considered extra-curricular activities and do not meet the definition of service to the community

 - Activities where you pay to learn a skill or craft (dance, filmmaking, athletics)

 - Hosting a foreign exchange student

-- Working for a business when you are not paid*
+- Working for a profit-based business when you are not paid

 - Eating, sleeping, worship, and playtime on a mission trip

-- A contribution to R16;drivesR17; such as prom gowns, books, soda tabs, coats, food, and toiletries.
-There are two exceptions: blood for the American Red Cross (three hours), and a toy donation of $5.00 or more for Toys for Tots (one hour).
+- A contribution to a collection drive such as prom gowns, books, soda tabs, coats, food, and toiletries.
+There are two exceptions: successful blood donations for the American Red Cross (three hours), and a toy donation of $5.00 or more for Toys for Tots (one hour).

 - Activities that take place during a normal worship service such as ushering, participation in choir, playing music for a service, or other worship activities